 Current Gardening Club Offer: Primrose 10.5cm 5 for £6 (£1.49 each).
 Available from Wednesday 3rd February to Sunday 28th February 2021.

 Found in the wild, particularly in hedgerows, the vulgaris is the most common variety of primula.
 It produces an abundance of pale delicate yellow flowers, with a deep yellow centre.
 Its flowers form in a rosette of simple leaves sitting among its foliage.
 Fantastic for early pollinators, it is sure to attract bees, butterflies and other insects to your garden.

-Sun Requirements: Primulas prefer partial shade so a cool, shaded area is advised.
-But they can happily grow in full sun providing the soil is reliably moist.
+Sun Requirements: Partial shade - position in a cool, shaded area.
+They can happily grow in full sun providing the soil is reliably moist.